 The Foundation Phase follows an academic programme based on the Revised National Curriculum.
-However, our culture at Pecanwood College is to develop a creative, expansive environment where the individual pupils have every opportunity to reach his or her full potential.
-Literacy, Numeracy and Life Orientation are the three learning areas that we focus on in the Foundation Phase.
-Our weekly programme also includes subjects such as Computers, Music, Movement, Physical Education and Art
+However, our culture at Pecanwood College is to develop a creative, expansive environment where the individual child has every opportunity to reach his or her full potential.
+Literacy, Numeracy and Life Skills are the three learning areas that we focus on in the Foundation Phase.
+Our weekly programme also includes subjects such as Computers, Music, Zulu, Physical Education and Art

 The seven years spent in Prep School is where foundations for life are laid.
 It is a time when children need to learn about cooperation, responsibility, tolerance and resilience.
 Each and every child should be treated as an individual ensuring that they are able to grow and develop according to their own potential.
 Boys and girls need the space to be able to have the confidence to express their opinions while at the same time learn from others and respect the opinions of those around them.
 Emotional Intelligence is so vital in the modern world and should be nurtured.